NaiveWang/easy_schedule/deploy.md

 `Python3` and it's `Pip` is needed, and you may want to use dediceted `virtualenv`.
 Install these pipes with `pip`:

-> $ pip install Flask Flask-Misaka Jinja2 uwsgi apscheduler
+> $ pip install Flask Flask-Misaka Jinja2 uwsgi

 ### SQLite